NoMoreH1ding/StuCardManagementSys/README.md

 # StuCardManagementSys
-A Java web project in order to manage student's card.
+A Java web project in order to manage student's card
-When using please init your sql using the ./doc/init.sql Scheme should be named as stucardmanagementsys
+When using please init your sql using the ./doc/init.sql
+Scheme should be named as stucardmanagementsys
+Have Fun!